 I have met Robert on the beginning of 2017 during the Hostelworld Conference in Dublin.
 He is the owner of Auberge NOLA Hostel in New Orleans and an extremely interesting person!
 Just check out by yourself his story in this short interview 🙂

-A hostel to me is the atmosphere.
+A hostel for me is the atmosphere.
 When I travel and stay in other hostels, which I do as often as I can, at check-in I always ask what activities the hostel has planned for that day or evening.
 I am disappointed when places don’t have anything social planned for their guests.
-Yes it is true that some travellers just view hostels as affordable accommodation, but to me it has to have atmosphere.
+Yes, it is true that some travellers just view hostels as affordable accommodation, but to me, it has to have an atmosphere.
 I am blessed and no longer have to stay in hostels financially, but I choose to keep going back because of the atmosphere that you cannot get in any other type of accommodation.

 How it all started?
 What is your story behind the ‘Auberge NOLA’?

 Auberge NOLA emerged from a period when I had to make a transition in my life.
 I had been living in an incredible location in Montana for 13 years.
 Cooke City, though a small town with a population of 75 people, served as the Northeast entrance to Yellowstone National Park one of the most reknown and scenic spots in North America if not the planet.
 Life there shaped me and helped develop me in many ways into what I am now.
 That being said I felt the need to make a change.
 My time there, for the moment at least, was over and I had to move on towards a new chapter.

 The obvious and easiest choice was to move back ‘home’ to New Orleans, Louisiana.
 I supposed we can all go anywhere and do anything as you surely show us Ewa 😉 but I chose a home, where I had family and friends whom I hadn’t spent time with in over a decade.